Shuhrat

-Shuhrat (given name — Gulom Aminjonovich Alimov) (April 19, 1918, Tashkent — June 20, 1993, Tashkent) was an Uzbek and Soviet writer, poet, playwright and translator.
-He has been awarded National writer of Uzbekistan (1983) and Meritorious Artist of the Uzbek SSR (1978).
+Shuhrat (given name: Gulom Aminjonovich Alimov; 19 April 1918 – 20 June 1993) was an Uzbek and Soviet writer, poet, playwright, and translator.
+He has been awarded People's Writer of the Uzbek SSR (1983) and Honored Artist of the Uzbek SSR (1978).

 Biography

-He was born in a craftsman family.
-After completing school, he pursued studies at a transportation technical school (1932–1933).
-Subsequently, from 1934 to 1936, he studied at the Central Asian Institute of Transport Engineers (now known as the Tashkent State Transport University), working as an Assistant Secretary of the Union of Writers of Uzbekistan at the same time and from 1936 to 1940 attended the Tashkent State Pedagogic University named after Nizami.
+Shuhrat was born 19 April 1918 in Tashkent.
+His father was a craftsman.
+After high school, he studied at a transportat technical school (1932–1933).
+Then, from 1934 to 1936, he studied at the Central Asian Institute of Transport Engineers (now the Tashkent State Transport University), working as an Assistant Secretary of the Writers' Union of Uzbekistan at the same time.
+From 1936 to 1940, he attended the Tashkent State Pedagogic University named after Nizami.